sukritishuk/ML_ZoomCamp_Article/README.md

 * Time series analysis is done only on **continuous variables** and includes Trend Analysis, Forecasting for Cyclical fluctuations or Seasonal patterns. **Trend Analysis** aims to analyze the movements in historical data using visualizations like line plots, bar charts while, **Forecasting** tries to predict the future values with available present & past data.

+### Slicing Amazon Stock Data for Forecasting -

+* For ease of Stock Forecasting, henceforth we would only be using Amazon Stock price data from the Year **2015 onwards**.
+* Also, we would be using only the **Adjusted Close** and **Date** columns of our Amazon time series for training different Stock Forecasting techniques or algorithms and making predictions.

 ### Testing for Stationarity -